amineelkouhen/redis-streams-lab/exercises/exercise-2-start.md

 ### Finding your way

 In the top left you should see a view on the Redis Stack database.
-If you continued from the previous exercise, you will find three keys.
-Guess which they are?
-Right: 'hello', 'myhash' and 'mysortedset'.
+If you continued from the previous exercise, you will find one key... `new-hires`!

-Click on them to find their values displayed on the right.
+Click on it to find its content displayed on the right.
-Can you find out what the minimum Key Size in Redis is?

-Now set the TTL of the 'hello' string key to 5.
+Now set the TTL of the 'new-hires' stream key to 5.
 Wait a while.
 Now try to edit the key again.
 What just happened?

 While the GUI is convenient, it may be necessary to enter commands directly.
 We got you covered there: to enter commands, you can click the 'CLI' icon on the bottom left.
 Try to edit a key now.